kmf/CARD/README.md

 ## CARD:
   - Capture - Everything ... in a system or app you trust
   - Action - Location - Tags - What and Where
-  - Rank - Importance - Time and Priority
+  - Rank - Importance - Time and Priority - see this as Review
   - Do - Pretty Obvious

 The system can be used by most productivity applications.